Description

 - Mature Height & Spread: 2-3 feet tall and wide

-- Bloom Season: Early to mid-summer
+- Bloom Season: July through August

-- Light Requirements: Full sun to partial shade
+- Light Requirements: Full sun to part sun (minimum 4-5 hours direct sunlight for best color)

-- Water Needs: Moderate; drought-tolerant once established
+- Water Needs: Moderate; prefers well-draining soil, drought-tolerant once established

-- Available at: Both our retail and wholesale locations.
+- Available at: Both our retail and wholesale locations